pgaljan/blog/careerprog.md

 *Place yourself on the tech ladder.
 Identify the 5-year opportunities for upleveld roles in your current organization*

 ## choose an industry
-Pay for the identicaL applied skill varies widely in tech for two reasons:
+Compensation for the identical applied skill can vary by an order of magnitude because:

 - Industries value talent based on ROI of the applied skillset, which varies according to application
 - Tech is notoriously high leverage; decisions a single worker makes can save (or cost) the organization many times the price of the worker themselves.

 Because pay varies widely, jobs in tech are frequently tuned to optimize for work/life flexibility, particularly in industries where pay is uncompetitive.

-Industry tailwinds are very helpful for entry level jobs, but being part of a "hot industry" makes progression more competitive.
+Industry tailwinds are very helpful for entry level jobs, but being part of a "hot industry" makes progression more competitive and can quickly become oversaturated with talent.
 Industry headwinds present opportunities for mid-career leaders because tech is nearly always challenged to innovate when cost optimizations are in play.

 Study your industry, adjacent industries, and adjacent geographies, understand where development money is being invested.
 Read trade publications and quarterly reports of firms you are interested in.